Skip to Main Content

 3. Most recent College of Pharmacy and/or Graduate School transcript(s).
 This is waived if you are more than five years post-graduation.
 The transcript can be an unofficial copy.

 4. Letters of Recommendation: Three (3) letters of recommendation are requested.
-If you are within three years post-graduation, one should be from a faculty member, specifically from a clinical rotation preceptor, one from your PGY1 pharmacy practice residency program director, and one from an employer or from someone outside the profession.
-If you are more than three years post-graduation, one should be from an employer/supervisor, one from your PGY1 pharmacy practice residency program director, and one from someone outside your employment.
+If you are within three years post-graduation, at least one should be from a faculty member, specifically from a clinical rotation preceptor, and one from your PGY1 pharmacy practice residency program director.
+If you are more than three years post-graduation, at least one should be from an employer/supervisor, one from your PGY1 pharmacy practice residency program director.
 A faculty person can still be used if an ongoing relationship has been maintained.
 No set format is required for the letters; they need to address your potential for success in the residency program.
 The ASHP-developed recommendation form must be included with the letters.

-5. A passport size photo required to be submitted after offer to interview has been accepted.
+5. A passport-size photo is required to be submitted after the offer to interview has been accepted.

 An on-site interview is considered very important and is required for a complete application.
+However, a virtual interview will be considered on a case-by-case basis.
 All applications will be screened by our Residency Advisory Council, and all applicants chosen for interview will be contacted by the middle of January.
-The on-site interview is a full day and will include a fifteen minute presentation on a disease state management topic of your choice to a group of pharmacists.
+The on-site interview is a full day and will include a fifteen-minute presentation on a disease state management topic of your choice to a group of pharmacists.
 You will interview with two groups of Clinical Coordinators and Pharmacy Executives as well as Residents.
 The last date for interviews is normally one week before the ASHP match list submission date.
 Financial assistance for the on-site interview is not available, but we will work with you in any way we can to reduce expenses.

 Find a Doctor